Anh-Khoa-PC/spotflow-documentation/api/authentication.md

 ## Authentication

 Secure authentication is crucial for protecting your account and ensuring authorized access.
-All API requests require authentication with your secret key. <span style={{backgroundColor: "yellow", borderRadius: "5px"}}>Include it in the "Authorization" header for secure access.</span>
+All API requests require authentication with your secret key, kindly include it in the "Authorization" header for secure access.

 <br></br>